Skip to Content

 Image by Annika Wotherspoon

 Two truths and a lie.
-Patrick Reyes, Mt.
+Michael Reyes, Mt.
 SAC ECA’s current Math 3 and AP PreCalc teacher, A. Caught a bullet B. He got run over by a tank, or C. Is Jo Koy’s secret twin brother.

 You are correct if you guessed C, Jo Koy’s secret twin brother, as a lie.
 As sad as option C is not true, Mr. Reyes is one of the newest faces on staff and is already adored by students and staff.